How to get from Split to Hvar

 Split to Hvar by Ferry via Jelsa

-Another way to reach Hvar town from Split is through Jelsa, a town northeast of Hvar Town.
-This is an option we only recommend if the direct ferries from Split to Hvar town are fully booked.
+One way to reach Hvar Town from Split is through Jelsa, a town northeast of Hvar Town.
+This is an option we only recommend if the direct ferries from Split to Hvar Town are fully booked.

 The journey between Split and Jelsa, Hvar takes 1 hour and 40 minutes.
 From Jelsa, it takes another 30 minutes to travel to Hvar Town.